Online Distributionally Robust LLM Alignment via Regression to Relative Reward: Experiments

 \section{Experiments}

-We perform a comprehensive experimental evaluation of DRO-REBEL, comparing its performance against non-robust DPO and REBEL baselines, as well as established Distributionally Robust Optimization (DRO) variants, namely WDPO and KLDPO \citep{xu2025distributionallyrobustdirectpreference}.
-Our empirical evaluations spans two distinct alignment tasks, designed to investigate model performance under varying dataset scales, model sizes, the complexity of the reward function, and degrees of distributional shift: (i) a radius–coverage/convergence study in a Gaussian–mixture simulator that trains a log-linear policy under group-level \(\chi^2\)-DRO and calibrates \(\varepsilon_n\) via Pearson/Wilson–Hilferty, (ii) an Emotion Alignment task with controlled, synthetic shifts, (iii) an ArmoRM Multi-objective Alignment \citep{wang2024interpretablepreferencesmultiobjectivereward} task featuring large-scale, real-world shifts, and (iv) an HH-RLHF pairwise preference benchmark \citep{bai2022traininghelpfulharmlessassistant}, where we train Llama-1B and Llama-8B on HelpSteer2 (ArmoRM-scored) and assessed on HH–RLHF only at test time, with held-out Win/Lose rates computed via a DPO-style margin.
-The first experiment isolates statistical effects to visualize the trade-off between coverage and estimation error as \(n\) varies.
+We perform a comprehensive experimental evaluation of DRO-REBEL, comparing its performance against non-robust DPO and REBEL baselines, as well as established Distributionally Robust Optimization (DRO) variants, namely WDPO and KLDPO \cite{xu2025distributionallyrobustdirectpreference}.
+Our empirical evaluations spans two distinct alignment tasks, designed to investigate model performance under varying dataset scales, model sizes, the complexity of the reward function, and degrees of distributional shift: (i) an Emotion Alignment task with controlled, synthetic shifts, (ii) an ArmoRM Multi-objective Alignment \cite{wang2024interpretablepreferencesmultiobjectivereward} task featuring large-scale, real-world shifts, and (iii) an HH-RLHF pairwise preference benchmark \cite{bai2022traininghelpfulharmlessassistant}, where we train Llama-1B and Llama-8B on HelpSteer2 (ArmoRM-scored) and assessed on HH–RLHF only at test time, with held-out Win/Lose rates computed via a DPO-style margin.
 The Emotion and ArmoRM settings mirror those in \cite{xu2025distributionallyrobustdirectpreference} and indeed we will use these as a baseline to compare the performance of DRO variants of REBEL and DPO in the face of distribution shift.
 The HH-RLHF study complements these experiments with a widely used dataset in alignment literature to see if DRO variants of REBEL outperform DRO variants of DPO in terms of win-rates.
 Code and full hyperparameters can be found at \url{https://github.com/sharansahu/distributionally_robust_rebel}.